To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 We’ve chosen our top picks for airline pet carriers based on several factors, including quality and durability, good ventilation and other pet comfort features, safety features, carrying ease, pricing, customer feedback, and more.

-All of the products we review here are for in-cabin use, except for our top pick for the cargo area for large dogs.
+All of the best dog carriers for airplanes we review here are for in-cabin use, except for our top pick for the cargo area for large dogs.
 All carriers must be small enough to fit completely (and comfortably) in the seat in front of you with plenty of ventilation for your pet (without them remaining inside and closed at all times).

 Airline-Approved Pet Carrier Sizes

-As of Summer 2022, here are the reccomended size requirements for the top 4 major U.S. Airlines:
+Here are the recommended size requirements for the major U.S. Airlines:

-Always check with your airline about their current requirements and restrictions when flying with pets.
+Always double check with your airline about their current requirements and restrictions when flying with pets and check out our guide on pet fees for flying with dogs.
 We’ve found that policies can change fairly frequently, so it’s best to verify your airline’s most current regulations.
 The carrier size can also vary by aircraft and destination.

-Best Overall: Sherpa Original Deluxe Pet Carrier Review
+Best Basic: Sherpa Original Deluxe Pet Carrier Review

 This Sherpa dog carrier for a plane is one of the most popular in-cabin airline-approved dog carriers for its fantastic features, reasonable price, and the company’s unique Guaranteed On-Board program.
 With this program, which partners with airlines such as American, Delta, United, and Southwest, you’ll be reimbursed for your flight cost and pet fees if you’re not allowed to board due to a carrier issue (this applies to the small and medium-sized Sherpa carriers only).